aragrygorian/laravel-calendar/README.md

 The some important steps to install that project are given below

 1 => Create Database for example like calendarApp

 2 => Go to the .env files and give your credentials like db_name db_password etc..

-3 => go to the borwser and http://calendar.admksol.com/cmd/migrate
+3 => go to the borwser and http://your domain/cmd/migrate

-4 => go to browser and http://calendar.admksol.com/cmd/storage:link
+4 => go to browser and http://your domain/cmd/storage:link

-5 => go to browser and http://calendar.admksol.com/cmd/cache:clear
+5 => go to browser and http://your domain/cmd/cache:clear

-6 => go to browser and http://calendar.admksol.com/cmd/db:seed
+6 => go to browser and http://your domain/cmd/db:seed

-7 => and then put the admin credentials  like email => admin@gmail.com and password => 123456
+7 => and then put the admin credentials

+email => admin@gmail.com and password => 123456

 ## Project Title